Bucks beat Hawks, head to NBA Finals for 1st time since 1974

 Despite a disappointing finish, the Hawks stamped themselves as a future force with a young group that knocked off the New York Knicks and the top-seeded Philadelphia 76ers to surprisingly advance to the conference finals.

-Mired at 14-20 when they fired coach Lloyd Pierce shortly before the All-Star break, Atlanta went on a run under interim coach Nate McMillan that carried the Hawks to the playoffs for the first time since 2017.
+Mired at 14-20 when they fired coach Lloyd Pierce shortly before the All-Star break, Atlanta went on a run under McMillan that carried the Hawks to the playoffs for the first time since 2017.

+”We all understand this is just beginning,” Young said. ”It was fun to have this city excited.
+We want to keep it like that.”

-After missing Games 4 and 5 with a bone bruise in his right foot, the charismatic point guard was cleared to play shortly before the tipoff Saturday night.
-The crowd went nuts when he was the introduced as the final member of the starting five.
+After missing Games 4 and 5 with a bone bruise in his right foot, Young was cleared to play shortly before tipoff Saturday night.
+The crowd went nuts when the charismatic point guard was the introduced as the final member of the starting five.

 ”He’s baaaaack!” the public-address announcer screamed.